Greg Orton (wide receiver): Cincinnati Bengals

-In 2009, Orton signed as an undrafted free agent with the Cincinnati Bengals, after failing to have his name called in the 2009 NFL Draft.
+In 2009, Orton signed as an undrafted free agent with the Cincinnati Bengals, after failing to have his name called in the 2009 NFL draft.

 Spokane Shock

 In 2010, Orton signed to play with the Spokane Shock of the Arena Football League.
 He appeared in a few games making 18 receptions for 2 touchdowns, helping guide the Shock to an ArenaBowl XXIII championship.
 In 2011, he saw his number increase dramatically, but the Shock season wasn't as productive.
 As a member of the Shock, Orton led the team in receptions (120), receiving yards (1,588), and touchdowns (37).

 Omaha Nighthawks

 In August 2011, he signed with the Omaha Nighthawks of the United Football League.

-Denver Broncos
+Denver Broncos (first stint)

 On August 13, 2011, Orton signed with the Denver Broncos.
-He was later waived by the Denver Broncos prior to the 2011 season.
+He was later waived by the Broncos prior to the 2011 season.

 Arizona Rattlers

 Orton signed with the Arizona Rattlers to play the 2012 season.